steve-care-software/historydb/QUERIES.md

 # Programming language
     Always program code in golang.

+# Package names
+Package names should always be written in camelcase.

 # File names
     Files should always be named in snakecase.
     When writing an interface, always make sure their names are in camelcase.